Barnwell: Six ugly NFL free falls, and what they mean for 2019

 While acknowledging Newton, here's where the Panthers rank in ESPN's win probability metrics on offense, defense and special teams on a per-game basis between their 6-2 start and their 0-4 collapse:

 Well, that's quite clear.
 The best organizations are excellent self-scouters, so if you're feeling generous, Ron Rivera deserves credit for shaking up his defensive coaching staff this week.
-Rivera responded to the Bucs loss by firing defensive line coach Brady Hoke and cornerbacks coach Jeff Imamura while taking over defensive play-calling duties from first-year coordinator Eric Washington.
+Rivera responded to the Bucs loss by firing defensive line coach Brady Hoke and cornerbacks coach Jeff Imamura while taking over defensive playcalling duties from first-year coordinator Eric Washington.

 The Panthers' game plan is to get pressure by blitzing, given that they send extra rushers a league-high 37.8 percent of the time.
-They've blitzed more during this four-game losing streak, but the blitz has gotten home about as frequently as it did during the successful run.
+They've blitzed more during this four-game losing streak, but the blitz has gotten home about as frequently as it did during the team's successful run.
 When the Panthers send extra pressure and get home, they've been fine.

 The problems are, well, everything else.
-When the Panthers didn't send extra rushers during their 6-2 start, Kawann Short & Co. produced the league's 13th-highest pressure rate.
+When the Panthers didn't send extra rushers during their 6-2 start, Kawann Short & Co. produced the league's 13th-ranked pressure rate.
 Over the past month, with the same defensive linemen, Carolina's defense has posted the league's worst pressure rate when it doesn't send extra rushers.
 This will not be the last time you see the Panthers finishing last in a defensive category in this section.

 From Week 1 to Week 9, when the Panthers didn't pressure the opposing quarterback, their secondary held up behind in coverage.
-Carolina allowed a 101.0 passer rating without pressure, which was the 13th-best mark in the league.
+Carolina allowed a 101.0 passer rating without pressure, which was the No. 13 mark in the league.
 Since then, though, the Panthers have allowed a brutal passer rating of 135.5 in those same situations, the worst mark in the league.
 Their 93.7 Total QBR in those same situations also ranks last.

 Overall, the Carolina pass defense has allowed a league-high 9.1 yards per attempt over the past month.
 It ranks only 31st in passer rating and Total QBR allowed, but when you look at deep passes, the Panthers are allowing opposing quarterbacks to post a perfect Total QBR of 100.0.
 James Bradberry and Donte Jackson, who were one of the league's best cornerback duos over the first month of the season, haven't been as effective over the past month.
 The two combined for 62 yards in pass interference penalties against the Bucs last week.